haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 * Keep `text` compatible with GHCs back to 8.0, unless it puts an undue cost (more than 50 lines of code per major release).
 * Keep signatures of non-`Internal` modules compatible modulo `Word16`/`Word8` change.
 * Provide migration guidance to clients of `Data.Text.{Array,Foreign}`.
-* Facilitate a community project to keep UTF16-based legacy fork alive, if there is such demand.
+* Facilitate a community project to keep UTF16-based legacy fork alive, if there is such a demand.

 **Performance impact**

-A common misunderstanding is that switching to UTF-8 makes everything twice smaller and twice faster.
+A common misunderstanding is that switching to UTF-8 makes everything smaller by half and twice as fast.
 That's not quite so.

-While UTF-8 encoded English text is twice smaller than UTF-16, this is not exactly true even for other Latin-based languages, which frequently use vowels with diacritics.
+While UTF-8 encoded English text is half as big as UTF-16, this is not exactly true even for other Latin-based languages, which frequently use vowels with diacritics.
 For non-Latin scripts (Russian, Hebrew, Greek) the difference between UTF-8 and UTF-16 is almost negligible: one saves on spaces and punctuation, but letters still take two bytes.
-On a bright side, programs rarely transfer sheer walls of text, and for a typical markup language (JSON, HTML, XML), even if payload is non-ASCII, savings from UTF-8 easily reach \~30%.
+On a bright side, programs rarely transfer sheer walls of text, and for a typical markup language (JSON, HTML, XML), even if the payload is non-ASCII, savings from UTF-8 easily reach \~30%.

 As a Haskell value, `Text` involves a significant constant overhead: there is a constructor tag, then offset and length, plus bytearray header and length.
 Altogether 5 machine word = 40 bytes.
-So for short texts, even if they are ASCII only, difference in memory allocations is not very pronounced.
+So for short texts, even if they are ASCII only, the difference in memory allocations is not very pronounced.

 Further, traversing UTF-8 text is not necessarily faster than UTF-16.
-Both are variable length encodings, so indexing a certain element requires parsing everything in front.
+Both are variable length encodings, so indexing a certain element requires parsing everything up front.
 But in UTF-16 there are only two options: a code point takes either 2 or 4 bytes, and the vast majority of frequently used characters are 2-byte long.
 So traversing UTF-16 keeps branch prediction happy.
 Now with UTF-8 we have all four options: a code point can take from 1 to 4 bytes, and most non-English